MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupBuilder.md

 [AdGroupBuilder](./AdGroupBuilder)|The ad group builder with the specified bidding strategy.
 &nbsp;|&nbsp;
 ## <a name="withcpc~double-cpc~"></a>withCpc(double cpc)
 Sets the maximum CPC bid to be used for this new ad group.

-If no CPC is specified, the default of 0.30 will be specified.
+If no CPC is specified, the default of 0.30 will be used.

 ### Arguments:
 |Name|Type|Description|